Phis from across North America to gather in Oxford for the 2023 Kleberg Emerging Leaders Institute

 Chapters should register a minimum of four delegates to attend Kleberg.
 Three for the standard Kleberg track and one for the chaplain’s track.

-Registration is open in myPhiDelt (Event Registration in top navigation bar).
+Registration will be in myPhiDelt (Event Registration in top navigation bar).
 Chapters will be awarded points as part of Milestone 6 of the Chapter Accreditation Program if registered by the May 1, 2023 deadline.
-Registration will close on July 15, 2022.
+Registration will close on July 15, 2023.
 Once registered, an email will be sent with additional information.
 All questions regarding Kleberg registration can be sent to Renée Crist Lefter.

 When registering via myPhiDelt, please remember to indicate your delegate type:

 - Chaplain delegate: Chapters must register one delegate for the chaplain’s track, as part of the per the Chapter Minimum Chapter Expectations and Standards stated above.
 These registrations are also free of charge.
 This track will focus on building skills and strategies to promote diversity and inclusion and mental health and wellness within your chapter.
 Chapters can register one attendee for free.

 After the registration deadline of May 1, the following fees apply to late registrations: